 There are no immediate plans for the Town to draft an official map.
 However, should local officials want to ensure consistency of the Future Land Use Plan with capital improvements, an official map should be drafted.
-For areas within the extraterritorial area of the Village of Hancock, the official map must be developed jointly.

 Action: Adopt an official map at which time changes in the rate of development require increased long-term infrastructure planning.
-Involve the Village of Hancock for locations within the extraterritorial area.